Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Approach

 \subsection{Visual Cues}

-We define a-priori visual cues and process them through their respective DNNs to compute feature descriptors to then train a temporal model.
-More details about the feature extraction process are available as supplementary material.
+We define a-priori visual cues and process them through their respective DNNs to compute feature descriptors as a pre-cursor to training a temporal model.
+More details about the feature extraction process are provided in Table~\ref{tbl:cues} and Section ~\ref{sec:experiments}.

-\textbf{Hand detection as ``hard attention mechanism''. } We train a Faster R-CNN~\cite{ren2015nips} detector to localize the left and right ego-hands in individual video frames.
-We further employ a simple tracker to predict hand location from previous detections, if the detector temporarily fails to provide a bounding box.
-In turn, we only compute CNN-derived features for our visual cues from local regions defined around the left and right hand bounding boxes.
+\textbf{Hand detection as ``hard attention mechanism''. } We train a Faster R-CNN~\cite{ren2015nips} detector to localize the left and right egocentric hands in single video frames.
+We assume that the left hand always appears in the left half of the egocentric frame, and right hand in the right half; so we extract only the highest scoring bounding boxes (above a threshold score) in the left and right halves of the image.
+We observed that this assumption is valid for most of the frames, given the egocentric viewpoint.
+We further employ a tracker to predict hand location from previous detections if the detector fails to provide a bounding box.
+In turn, we compute CNN-derived features for visual cues from local regions defined around the left and right hand bounding boxes.

-\textbf{Local Hand Context.} Intuitively, first-person actions are implied by the region of the scene close to the subject's hands, including any objects being held in, or close to the hands.
-With this motivation, we extend the bounding boxes by a fixed factor $s_{hand}$, such that it includes local context, which we refer to as ``hand-context box'' (red bounding boxes in Figure~\ref{fig:pipeline}).
-We compute intermediate convolutional features from a pre-trained object detector by Region-of-Interest (RoI) pooling~\cite{girshick2015fast} within the extended bounding box.
+\textbf{Local hand context.} Intuitively, first-person actions are implied by the region of the scene close to the subject's hands, including any objects being held in, or close to the hands~\cite{sudhakaran2019lsta,kumar2015fly}.
+We extend the bounding boxes by a fixed factor $s_{hand}$, such that it includes local context, which we refer to as ``hand-context box'' (red bounding boxes in Figure~\ref{fig:pipeline}).
+We compute \emph{mid-level} convolutional features from a pre-trained object detector by Region-of-Interest (RoI) pooling~\cite{girshick2015fast} within the extended bounding boxes.

-\textbf{Object-interaction modeling.} As we are in a transfer learning setting, we cannot rely on knowledge of explicit object classes for hand-object and object-object reasoning~\cite{Baradel_2018_ECCV}.
-A universal action model should be able to represent entirely unknown object classes e.g. have the ability to be trained on a ``kitchen'' dataset and still be able to low-shot learn and test on videos depicting actions on the factory floor manipulating unknown tools, with few examples.
+\textbf{Object-interaction modeling.} In a transfer learning setting, we cannot rely on the knowledge of explicit object classes for hand-object and object-object reasoning~\cite{Baradel_2018_ECCV}.
+A universal action model should be able to represent unknown object classes.
+A model trained on, say, a ``kitchen'' dataset should transfer its detection capability, using few-shot learning, to test videos captured in a factory environment, showing different, unknown tools.